PRACTICE DIRECTION – APPLICATION FOR A WARRANT UNDER THE COMPETITION ACT 1998

 Self-incrimination

-If you consider that a document or information is privileged, you should provide the Commission officials with material of such a nature as to demonstrate to their satisfaction that the document or information, or parts of it, for which privilege is claimed, fulfil the conditions for it being privileged.
+If you consider that a document or information is privileged, you should provide the named officer or the other officer with material of such a nature as to demonstrate to the officer’s satisfaction that the document or information, or parts of it, for which privilege is claimed, fulfil the conditions for it being privileged.

 Listing of items

-Unless it is impracticable in all the circumstances, no item may be removed from the premises by the named officer or the Commission officials until they have prepared a list of all the items to be removed, a copy of the list has been supplied to you, and you have been given a reasonable opportunity to check that the list relates to all the items concerned, and only to those items.
+Unless it is impracticable in all the circumstances, no item may be removed from the premises by the named officer or other officers until they have prepared a list of all the items to be removed, a copy of the list has been supplied to you, and you have been given a reasonable opportunity to check that the list relates to all the items concerned, and only to those items.
 This does not entitle you or your legal adviser to insist that the list or its contents should take any particular form.

 Confidentiality